jordanbaird/SwiftKeys/Sources/SwiftKeys/Documentation.docc/SwiftKeys.md

 let event = KeyEvent(name: .showPreferences)
 ```

-Key events are automatically stored in the `UserDefaults` system, using their names as keys.
+Key events are automatically stored `UserDefaults`.
+The name of the key event serves as
-You can provide a custom prefix that will be combined with each name to create the keys.
+its key.
+You can provide a custom prefix that will be combined with each name to create
+the keys.

 ```swift
 extension KeyEvent.Name.Prefix {